 A change in ownership is not material if the prior owner(s) continues to own one half or greater interest after the change in ownership.
 A change in ownership that is not material does not require an examination of potential changes in employees or operations.
 (Learn more about When Less Than The Entire Risk Is Sold.)
-Transfers of ownership between members of an immediate family member (father, mother, husband, wife, registered domestic partner, son, daughter, stepson, stepdaughter, grandson, or granddaughter) are not considered material.
+Transfers of ownership between members of an immediate family member (father, mother, husband, wife, registered domestic partner, son, daughter, stepson, stepdaughter, grandson, granddaughter, grandfather, or grandmother) are not considered material.
 In the event of a change in ownership that is not material, the historical payroll and loss experience stays with the entity.

 Non-Material Change in Ownership Examples